 Zhengzhou Antique Market (Jinhai Avenue, Zhengzhou Road)

-Zhengzhou antique market is divided into four floors: the first floor is for jade, wood crafts area, the second for antique accessories area, the third for calligraphy and painting art area.
+Zhengzhou antique market is divided into four floors: the first floor is for jade, wood crafts area, the second for antique accessories area, the third for calligraphy and painting art area and the fourth floor as sky garden.
 The north side of the building is a free trade zone, specializing in painting and calligraphy mounting, large porcelain and rare ancient books.
-The fourth floor is the sky garden.
-Some people see the market in Zhengzhou as the “wholesale market” of China’s antique industry.

 Wuhan Antique Market (No. 209, Hong Kong Road)